Irish Sir Montana Awards

 Grant activities will be agreed between the successful Scholar and the Director of the University of Montana’s Irish Studies Program to reflect the Scholar’s expertise and experience and the University of Montana’s requirements.

 Each award will comprise: a travel grant (maximum value $1,500), a monthly stipend of (maximum value $2,200), rent and utilities in a fully furnished apartment, visa administration, accident & emergency insurance and pre-departure orientation programing & in country enrichment programming.

 Fulbright Scholar applicants must possess:

-– possess a PhD in Irish history or studies (fluency in Irish language is preferred but not essential)
+– possess a PhD in Irish history or studies, preference will be given to a fluent Irish speaker

-– be an Irish citizen or E.U. citizen living in the Republic of Ireland for three or more years
+– be an Irish citizen or E.U. citizen living in the Republic of Ireland for ROI for 3+ years

 – not be a dual U.S.-Irish citizen, green card holder, or currently living in the U.S.

 – not already have extensive experience of studying or living in the U.S.